dmx-systems/dmx-documentation/docs/user.rst

 ========================

 The search for existing items and the creation of new one is done in the same dialog box.
-The search/create dialog is opened with a right-click into the topic map.
+The search/create dialog is opened with a right-click into the topicmap.
 Read more how to create content in the section about :ref:`Content Authoring<user-content-authoring>`.

 .. image:: _static/search-create.jpg